NidhiAtharv/avg-line-length-java/README.md

-Staff Software Eng - Test & Performance
+Staff Software Eng in Test for Search & Personalization
 -----------------------

 We anticipate that this problem will take you about 1 hour.
-We know that this is a significant time committment before a technical phone interview, but we want to talk about this experience as part of the call.
+We know that this is a significant time committment before a technical phone interview, but we want to talk about your solution as part of the call.

 __Goal__: Prove yourself by fixing the provided average line length program (avgll)

 __Usage__:

-To invoke the program on a file, use the -f option followed by a filename.
+To find the average line length in characters, use the -c switch:

-    $ avgll -f <filename>
+    $ java -jar build/libs/avg-line-length-java.jar -c <filename>
     50.0

-The output is a decimal number that represents the average line length of the file, which means the number of unicode characters on all the lines divided by the total number of lines.
+The output is a decimal number that represents the average line length of the file in characters, which means the number of printable unicode characters on all the lines divided by the total number of lines.

+To find the average line length in words, use the -w switch:

+    $ java -jar build/libs/avg-line-length-java.jar -w <filename>
+    10.0

+The output is a decimal number that represents the average line length of the file in words, which means the number of unicode sequences (delimited by space characters) divided by the total number of lines.

+Using the "-" character as a filename causes the program to read from stdin instead of a file.

 __Code available here__: